 Now, many pharmacies also offer vaccination against the coronavirus.

 Cities, towns, communities and the Hanover region offer mobile vaccination teams or fixed vaccination locations.
 You will be able to find more details on the websites of your local or regional authorities or, if available, from a community information centre.
 Clicking on your region on the interactive map will take you directly to the website of the authorities responsible for your community (in German).

 The Lower Saxony Vaccination Hotline, 0800 99 88 665, will remain open to answer any questions you may have.
-You can call the Hotline at any time from Monday to Saturday between 8 a.m. to 8 p.m.
+You can call the Hotline at any time from Monday to Friday between 8 a.m. and 6 p.m.